till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 $$

 <em>I didn't add the regularization to the implementation yet, because i couldn't figure out how to implement it in PyTorch so far (you would have to backpropagate the loss first and then calculate the squared $L_2$ norm of the new and old parameters), so treat it as if we set $\kappa=0$ :-( </em>.

+<em>Note: Every time this happens and you can't add the regularization term, just add clip (4Head) </em>

 For the actor, we are using the advantage $A(s, a)$ instead of $\delta$ now, which is one of the shown variations.
 To get our loss, we can just pull in the factor $A(S,A,\textbf{w})$ like this: $a \nabla_x f(x) = \nabla_x a f(x)$ (the factor $A(S,A,\textbf{w})$ doesn't depend on $\theta$, otherwise this wouldn't be valid).